Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Simulations

 KORAL evolves magnetized gas in the Kerr metric.
 In standard GRMHD, using gravitational units where $G=c=1$, the energy momentum tensor takes the form:

-The quantities in $T^\mu_{\;\;\nu}$ evolved by a GRMHD code include the rest mass density $\rho$, fluid internal energy $u$, four-velocity $u^\mu$, and the fluid-frame magnetic field three-vector $B^i$, from which we compute the magnetic four-vector $b^\mu$ \citep[see e.g.][]{Gammie2003}.
+The quantities in $T^\mu_{\;\;\nu}$ evolved by a GRMHD code include the rest mass density $\rho$, fluid internal energy $u$, four-velocity $u^\mu$, and the lab frame magnetic field three-vector $B^i$, from which we compute the magnetic four-vector $b^\mu$ \citep[see e.g.][]{Gammie2003,McKinney06}.
 KORAL also evolves the gas entropy $s$ as a passive scalar; the latter is used as a backup quantity for computing the gas energy density if the normal inversion procedure from the simulation conserved variables fails.
 In the simulations reported here we set the gas adiabatic index to $\Gamma=13/9$, which lies in between the usual $5/3$ for a monatomic non-relativistic gas and $4/3$ for an ultra-relativistic gas.
 For this choice of $\Gamma$, the gas pressure is $p=(\Gamma-1)u = (4/9)u$.
+In Appendix \ref{sec:adiab}, we compare results for our $a_*=0$ model with the fiducial $\Gamma=13/9$ to simulations with the same grid and initial conditions but with adiabatic indices set to $\Gamma=4/3$ and $\Gamma=5/3$.
+The adiabatic index does not seem to influence the results.

+The simulations here evolve only the equations of ideal GRMHD and neglect effects such as plasma resistivity \citep[e.g.][]{Ripperda2019}, radiative cooling and feedback \citep[e.g.][]{Sadowski2014,McKinney2014,Sadowski_3D,Ryan18,Morales2018,ChaelM87,Yao21}, and two-temperature evolution of separate electron and ion populations \citep[e.g.][]{Ressler15,Sadowski_2016,Dexter20}.
+In particular, radiative cooling can become important in determining temperatures and potentially disk structures for hot accretion flows with accretion rates $\dot{M} \gtrsim 10^{-6}\dot{M}_{\rm Edd}$, (where $\dot{M}_{\rm Edd}$ is the Eddington rate), as in the case of the supermassive black hole in M87 \citep{EHTVIII}.

 We frequently make use of the plasma-$\beta$ parameter, $\beta = 2p/b^2$ (in dimensionless code units), to characterize the ratio of the thermal pressure to the magnetic pressure, and the magnetization parameter, $\sigma_{\rm M} = b^2/\rho$, to characterize the ratio of the magnetic energy density to the rest mass energy density.
 Throughout, we use the gravitational time scale $t_{\rm g} = GM/c^3$ and distance scale $r_{\rm g}=GM/c^2$ to scale quantities.
 Both are equal to the BH mass $M$ in natural units with $G=c=1.$